zsyuen/MerchantOnboardingPortal/README.md

 4. Access the web interface by navigating to `http://localhost:4200/` in your browser.

 ## Important Notes & Known Limitations
+- **Frontend Face Models:** The frontend utilizes MediaPipe face landmarker models which are obtained dynamically from Google Cloud Storage.
-- **Face Landmark Models:** The frontend utilizes facial recognition models stored in `public/assets/models/`.
-These paths must not be altered, or the `face-api.js` integration will fail.
+- **Backend Face Models:** The backend utilizes a PyTorch Facenet model stored in public/assets/models/.
+These paths must not be altered, or the facial feature extraction will fail.
 - **Email Server:** SMTP4Dev must be running on port 25 to capture system emails.
 Otherwise, backend registration/notification flows might encounter connection errors.